Bhagabhadra: Heliodorus inscription

+Line 7. prospering in (his) fourteenth regnal year.

 This inscription is important in that it tends to validate that the Shungas ruled in the area of Vidisa around 100 BCE.
 This is also corroborated by some artistic realization on the nearby Sanchi stupa thought to belong to the period of the Shungas.
-Altogether, three Shunga pillars have also been found in the area .The Garuda pillar erected by Heliodorous and the inscription written on this pillar is regarded as the earliest material evidence of Bhagavatism in India.
+Altogether, three Shunga pillars have also been found in the area.
+The Garuda pillar erected by Heliodorous and the inscription written on this pillar is regarded as the earliest material evidence of Bhagavatism in India.